Full List of Local Government Areas in Abuja FCT

 Abaji Leadership

 The executive chairman of Abaji Area Council is Hon.
-Abubakar Umar Abdullahi.
-He emerged victorious in the FCT area council chairmanship elections and became the chairman of the Abaji Area Council on February 12, 2022, after contesting as a member of the All Progressives Congress (APC) party.
-You can contact him or the council officials via email: [email protected].
+Umar Abdullahi Abubakar.
+He emerged victorious in the FCT Area Council chairmanship elections on Saturday, 21 February 2026.
+And he became the chairman of the Abaji Area Council after contesting as a member of the All Progressives Congress (APC).
+You can contact the area council via email: abaji[@]myfctagov.ng.

 By cultural tradition, Abaji is led by the Ona of Abaji, His Royal Majesty Alhaji (Dr.) Adamu Baba Yunusa.
 He is a first-class traditional ruler and also the chairman of the FCT Council of Rulers.
-In 2022, he celebrated 25 years of his ascension to the throne.
+In 2022, he celebrated 25 years on the throne.

 Abaji Wards